Ochyus/Extra-UNO/README.md

 # Extra UNO

 This repository contains the code for a game of Uno.
-Additional features can be added to the game over time.
+Additional features will be added to the game over time.
 This game will be played in the command line.

-### Prerequisites
+## Prerequisites

 - [Node.js](https://nodejs.org/en/)

-### Installing
+## Installing

 1. Download or clone the repository